How to Make an Efficient Homepage

 The Purpose of Having an Efficient Homepage

-Your homepage gives your consumers/viewers an idea of who you are and what your mission is as a brand.
-The homepage is normally your site’s main landing page— where your visitor will receive first impressions on your business goods and services and whether or not they want to stick around or make a purchase.
+The homepage is normally your site’s main landing page.
+Here your visitor will receive first impressions of your goods and services and whether or not they want to stick around or make a purchase.
 This is the perfect place to present all of the goodies that you have in a neat and organized manner.

 The homepage is like putting a display together for your customers and letting them know who you are and why you are there.